 Through his company JustReachOut—a software platform that aims to make PR more accessible—Dragilev has found that most pitches to journalists contain a short greeting and then a long description of the business or campaign.
 Few marketers bother to connect with the journalists or offer something in exchange.

 “Most of the time our app will ask users, ‘Hey, did you read this out loud?
-Would you say this out loud to [the journalist] if you met him at a conference?’
+Would you say this out loud to if you met him at a conference?’
 And most people click no,” Dragilev says, laughing.

 Dragilev says that instead of pitching a simple description to a journalist, read three of their articles and start up a conversation.
-“See how [the articles] are related to what you’re pitching, and maybe there’s some type of overlap.”
+“See how are related to what you’re pitching, and maybe there’s some type of overlap.”

 That’s how JustReachOut’s software discovers new journalists for his customers to pitch, by perusing articles and finding relevant topics.

 Dragilev himself likes to use Quora to connect with journalists and discuss topics related to their articles.
 He finds this creates a much more authentic, mutually beneficial relationship with a journalist, one that lasts longer than one article.